suriyadeepan/suriyadeepan.github.io/_posts/2017-01-07-unfolding-rnn.markdown

 ---
 layout: post
 title: "Unfolding RNNs"
-subtitle: "RNN : theory, concepts and architectures"
+subtitle: "RNN : Concepts and Architectures"
-tags: ["machine learning", "deep learning", "rnn"]
+tags: ["machine learning", "deep learning", "rnn", "theory"]
-published: false
+published: true
 ---

-When I came to know about the mind-blowing accomplishments of deep neural networks, I was like a kid in a candy store.
-RNN was one of the shiniest toys, that caught my eye.
-I read Andrej Karpathy's blog post on the [Unreasonable Effectiveness of RNNs](http://karpathy.github.io/2015/05/21/rnn-effectiveness/), but I couldn't follow his code for text generation (Language Modeling).
-I was fascinated by what RNNs are capable of, and at the same time confused by how they worked.
-Then came the bloggers (they were always there; I just didn't notice).
-I came across Denny Britz's [blog](http://www.wildml.com/2015/09/recurrent-neural-networks-tutorial-part-1-introduction-to-rnns/), from which I understood how exactly an RNN works.
+RNN is one of those toys that eluded me for a long time.
+I just couldn't figure out how to make it work.
+Ever since I read Andrej Karpathy's blog post on the [Unreasonable Effectiveness of RNNs](http://karpathy.github.io/2015/05/21/rnn-effectiveness/), I was fascinated by what RNNs are capable of, and at the same time confused by how they actually worked.
+I couldn't follow his code for text generation (Language Modeling).
+Then, I came across Denny Britz's [blog](http://www.wildml.com/2015/09/recurrent-neural-networks-tutorial-part-1-introduction-to-rnns/), from which I understood how exactly they worked and how to build them.
 This blog post is addressed to my past self that was confused about the internals of RNN.
-Through this post, I hope to help people interested in RNNs, get an intuitive understanding of what it is, how it works, different versions of it and which version can be applied where.
+Through this post, I hope to help people interested in RNNs, develop a basic understanding of what they are, how they work, different variants of RNN and applications.

 **Warning** : I have organized this post based on the structure of Chapter 10 of [Ian Goodfellow's book](http://www.deeplearningbook.org/).
 Most concepts are directly taken from that chapter, which I have presented along with my comments.
 Do not be alarmed when you notice the similarities.